-To protect your domain with DMARC, SPF, and DKIM, you need to add TXT records to your domain’s DNS.
-The exact steps depend on where your DNS is hosted — your domain registrar or a third-party DNS provider like Cloudflare.
+To protect your domain with DMARC, SPF, and DKIM, you need to add a few settings to your domain’s public directory (DNS).
+These are text-based entries called TXT records.
+The exact steps depend on where your domain’s settings are managed — usually your domain registrar or a service like Cloudflare.

 📋 What Records You Need

-Email authentication uses three DNS TXT records.
+Email protection uses three settings in your domain’s public directory (DNS TXT records).
 At minimum, you need SPF and DMARC.
-DKIM is typically configured through your email provider.
+DKIM is typically set up through your email provider.

 |---|---|---|---|